Pure non-Markovian evolutions: Discussion

 \section{Discussion}

 We studied the difference between two types of initial noise in non-Markovian evolutions, where essential noise makes the system lose the same information that takes part during later backflows, while the information lost with useless noise is never recovered.
 Indeed, this last type of noise can be compared to a Markovian pre-processing of the system.
 We identified as PNM those evolutions showing only essential noise, while NNM evolutions have both type of noises.
 We proved that any NNM evolution can be simulated as a Markovian pre-processing, which generates the useless noise, followed by a PNM evolution, which represents the (pure) non-Markovian core of the evolution.
 In order to distinguish between PNM and NNM, we introduced a temporal framework that aims to describe the timing of fundamental non-Markovian phenomena.
 We identified the most distinguishable classes arising from this framework, where PNM and NNM evolutions fit naturally.
-Thus, we identified several mathematical features connected with this classification, generalized this approach to non-divisible evolutions and later focused on the phenomenological side of this topic.
-Indeed, we addressed the problem of finding which backflows and non-Markovian measures are amplified when PNM evolutions are compared with their corresponding noisy versions, proposing constructive and measurable results within the context of state distinguishability.
-We studied how the entanglement breaking property is lost/preserved when we compare PNM cores and their corresponding NNM evolutions.
-Moreover, we discussed the possibility to activate correlation backflows when we extract the PNM core out of NNM evolutions.
-Finally, we studied several examples in order to show how to extract PNM cores, clarify the possible scenarios concerning the timings of non-Markovian phenomena and explain why useless noise has the only role of suppressing the backflows generated by the PNM core.
+Moreover, several mathematical features connected with this classification have been identified.